sustainers/sustainers.github.io/about.md

     <div class="col-md-10">
     <h2 class="text-center mb-4 tealdark">About Sustain</h2>

-    <p>It all started with a <a href="https://twitter.com/jdorfman/status/801558965423222784" target="_blank">tweet</a> in November 2016.
+    <p>It all started with a <a href="https://twitter.com/jdorfman/status/801558965423222784" rel="noopener" target="_blank">tweet</a> in November 2016.
 Six months later, one hundred people gathered in San Francisco and created a cultural shift in how we
     think about the sustainability of open source software.</p>

     <p>After the event, a <a href="/assets/pdf/SustainOSS-west-2017-report.pdf" target="_blank">report</a> was written and a definition